ilifu/slurm_training_cluster/README.md

 Once you have set the variables you can build the images.
 This can simply be done with the `./build.sh` script.
 This will create all the necessary images and initialise terraform.

+The build script now uses `uv run openstack` commands for better dependency management.

 #### Initialise Terraform
 Run `terraform init` to initialise terraform.
 This will download the necessary plugins.

 #### Deploy the nodes
-Running `terraform apply` will deploy the nodes.
+Running `terraform apply` will deploy the nodes. **Deployment Order**: The system deploys nodes sequentially to optimize resource allocation:
+1. Compute nodes first (to claim large `ilifu-G-240G` instances)
+2. LDAP and Database nodes
+3. Controller node
+4. Login node

 This will take a while as the nodes are created.
-Occasionally this fails and simply rerunning will resume and hopefully fix any problems encountered (although one should pay attention error messages).
+Occasionally this fails and simply rerunning will resume and hopefully fix any problems encountered (although one should pay attention to error messages).
 Terraform also creates an `inventory.ini`, and some variables in `ansible/group_vars/(all|slurm)/terraform.yml` so that ansible can then be run to configure the nodes.

 #### Configure the nodes
 Change to the `ansible` directory and run `ansible-playbook -i ../inventory.ini site.yml`.
 This will configure the nodes and make your cluster usable.

 #### Logging in and creating user accounts
 Find the IP address of your login node.
-You can check in the `inventory.ini` or run `openstack server list` and find the public IP address associated with your login node.
+You can check in the `inventory.ini` or run `uv run openstack server list` and find the public IP address associated with your login node.
 Connect there as the `ubuntu` user using the ssh key you specified in the `variables.auto.hcl` file.
 You can then create user accounts using the `add_user.py` script which will add the users to the ldap server.
 When they login for the first time their home directories will